cezarypiatek/cezarypiatek.github.io/src/content/post/whats-wrong-with-unobtrusive-ajax/index.md

 ---
 ![splashscreen](splashscreen.jpg)

 jquery.unobtrusive-ajax is the javascript library that every ASP.NET MVC developer certenely know.
 It shipped with MVC boostrapping template and it's responsible for providing plubbing code which helps to add ajax functionality to rendered forms and links.
-Unfortunately it has a few design drowback which could have negative impact on our system architecture.
+Unfortunately it has a few design drowback which could have negative impact on our system architecture and generate additional hidden costs.
 In this post I'm going to show you all jquery.unobtrusive-ajax.js related problems which I encountered in my 5 years journey as a ASP.NET MVC fronted developer and how to fix it.

 ## How it works.
+Before we start let me briefly remind you how jquery.unobtrusive-ajax.js works.
+As I've mentioned in the introduction, this library adds ajax support for forms and hyperlinks.
+In order to use it you have to provide set of appropiates  data-ajax-* attributes which will be "interpreted" by the javascript library.
+You don't need to type this attributes directly - you can use AjaxOptions object which is accepted by razor helpers and translated into given html attributes.
+These attributes are responsible for configuring ajax connection, selecting of the predefined behavior for handling ajax response and providing custom callbacks for given ajax events.
+These last mentioned can be provided in the form of javascript method name, but nothing prevents us from typing full javascript expression.
+A sample usage of AjaxOptions with conjuctionwith Ajax.BeginForm can looks as follows.

 ```razor
 @using (Ajax.BeginForm("SaveData", new AjaxOptions { OnSuccess = "alert(\"Data successfuly saved!\");" }))